tim8557/HC-SR04__FPGA/README.md

 # HC-SR04__FPGA

 ## HC-SR04
 HC-SR04 is a distance measurement module.
-It can emmit the ultrasound wave, and use the <by>
+It can emit the ultrasound wave, and use the <by>
 reflection time of ultrasound wave and the velocity of sound in air to calculate <by>
 the distance from obstacle.